pankaj2k9/customer-app/README.md

 ### `npm start`

-Runs the api with psotman like following instructions:
+Runs the api with postman like following instructions:

 1. GET - localhost:3000/customers
 2. POST - localhost:3000/customers with follwoing fromat: